StarRocks/starrocks/using_starrocks/External_table.md

 ## Apache Iceberg external table

-To query the data in Iceberg, you need to create an Iceberg external table in StarRocks.
-When you create the table, you need to map the external table to the Iceberg table you want to query.
+From v2.1.0, StarRocks provides external tables to query data in Apache Iceberg.
+To query data in Iceberg, you need to create an Iceberg external table in StarRocks.
+When you create the table, you need to establish mapping between the external table and the Iceberg table you want to query.

 ### Before you begin